Nekroze/partpy/README.rst

 There are tutorials and information on how to use ``partpy`` at http://github.com/Nekroze/partpy/wiki and the main GitHub repository contains an examples directory that are tested for correctness each release so they will always be up to date.
+Also many examples for how each feature is used can be seen in the test directory at github and also shows the expected output of each test.

 Feedback